heiligbasil/Android_Congress/README.md

 1. Create the layout for an activity that will list the display name for all returned congresspeople.
 > You can see the data provided for all congresspeople in this query in the API documentation (https://projects.propublica.org/api-docs/congress-api/members/#lists-of-members)
-2. Write a CongressPerson repository class that will wrap data from the provided library in a `MutableLiveData` object and return it.
+2. Write a CongressPersonOverview repository class that will wrap data from the provided library in a `MutableLiveData` object and return it.
 > Use `ArrayList<CongresspersonOverview> rawData = CongressDao.getAllMembers();` to get overview details from the library.
 3. Write a `ViewModel`class that returns a singleton `LiveData` object.
 > Remember, a singleton class doesn't have a public constructor.
 Intead, it has a getter that checks if the object has been instantiated, if it hasn't it builds the object and returns it.
 If it has, it returns the object.
 4. In your `Activity` class, attach your viewmodel to the view by using `viewModel = ViewModelProviders.of(this).get(MyViewModel.class)`
-5. Call the `observe(Context, Oobserver)` method.
+5. Call the `observe(Context, Observer)` method.
 In the observer, write what the app should do each time the data is updated (ie update the UI).
 > You'll want to build a display name for each congressperson combining things like First and Last Name, party and state.
 > Add the congress person's ID to the `Tag` field of the `View` object so you can retreive it when the view is clicked.
 > If this takes more than a few lines of code, do it in a separate method.